ericwindmill/dart-for-web-www/content/lessons/1-1-variables.md

 There's one difference for those of you who don't use 'strict mode' in JavaScript.

-In JavaScript, manipulating a variable that hasnt been declared *doesnt throw an error*, it creates that variable in the global scope.
+In JavaScript, manipulating a variable that hasn't been declared *doesn't throw an error*, it creates that variable in the global scope.

 Dart does what JS 'strict mode' does, and what you'd expect.